npc-servers/stubby/README.md

 ### 🔫 Modifying Weapons (SWEPs)

 1. Create a new Lua file in the `lua/stubby/sweps/` directory
-2. Name the file exactly the same as the weapon's class name (e.g., `m9k_psg1.lua` for the M9K PSG-1)
+2. Name the file exactly the same as the weapon's class name (e.g., `example_swep.lua` a example swep)
 3. In this file, define the properties you want to override:

 ```lua